 - Cost: €16.50 (included with I Amsterdam City Card)

-Hidden in the heart of Amsterdam, the Ons’ Lieve Heer op Solder (Our Dear Lord in the Attic Museum) offers visitors the opportunity to journey through a well-preserved 17th century canal house.
+Hidden in the heart of Amsterdam, the Ons’ Lieve Heer op Solder (Our Lord in the Attic Museum) offers visitors the opportunity to journey through a well-preserved 17th century canal house.
 Narrow hallways and a set of stairs lead to historically refurbished living quarters, kitchens and bedrooms that showcase old Dutch furniture, paintings, religious artifacts and more, and end in the highlight of the museum: a secret church in the attic.

 Similar to Begijnhof Chapel, this secret Catholic church was commissioned in 1663 by wealthy Catholic merchant and homeowner, Jan Hartman, to provide a space where Catholics could practice their faith in private.
 And, it’s incredible to see in person!